bengineer1981/TJREVERB_SDR/README.txt

 Contained in this repo are combined to create the following general programs

 GROUNDSTATION UHD
+Over the air Ground Station portion of the
+Telemetry & Command link.
+Requires Ettus Research
+UHD compatible SDR, but can be modified to use any SDR hardware by replacing the UHD source/sink blocks with the appropriate hardware blocks for the replacement radio.
+Radio must have transmit and receive capability.
 -gnuradio flowgraph
 -python groundstation messenger (tcp client)
 -python groundstation messenger (udp client) *future*

 CUBESAT UHD
+Over the air Cubesat portion of the
+Telemetry & Command link.
+Used for emulating
+Cubesat for groundstation testing.
+Requires
+Ettus Research UHD compatible SDR, but can be modified to use any SDR hardware by replacing the UHD source/sink blocks with the appropriate hardware blocks for the replacement radio.
+Radio must have transmit and receive capability.
 -gnuradio flowgraph
 -python cubesat echo server (tcp server)
 -python cubesat echo server (udp server) *future*

 GROUNDSTATION/CUBESAT SIMULATOR UHD
+Complete Telemetry & Command simulator that uses hardware connected with cables and attenuators.
+Used to ensure compatibility of hardware and software.
 -gnuradio flowgraph
 -python groundstation messenger (tcp client)
 -python cubesat echo server (tcp server)